PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 Building Mbed Linux OS is done using mbl build tool.

 ### Quick Start
-mbl-tool repository provides a collection of tools and recipes related to the build and test of Mbed Linux OS.
+mbl-tools repository provides a collection of tools and recipes related to the build and test of Mbed Linux OS.

 Checkout the [mbl-tools git repository](https://github.com/ARMmbed/mbl-tools) using the following command